-I am an associate professor in scientific computing (numerical analysis) with focus on efficient and reliable numerical methods for time-dependent partial differential equations.
+I am a professor in scientific computing (numerical analysis) with focus on efficient and reliable numerical methods for time-dependent partial differential equations.
 Application’s where this is of importance is found in for example quantum mechanics, geoscience and fluid mechanics.

 Keywords: högre ordningens finita differens metoder randvillkor för pde numerisk vågutbredning numerisk kvantmekanik numerisk optimering